bernalp/github_and_blogpost/README.md

 ## Installation <a name="installation"></a>

-The code should run with no issues using Python versions 3.*.
+The code should run with no issues using Jupyter Notebook.

 ## Project Motivation <a name="motivation"></a>